bshoshany/thread-pool/README.md

 }
 ```

-The program submit 8 tasks to the queue.
+The program submits 8 tasks to the queue.
 Each task waits 100 milliseconds and then prints a message.
 The thread pool has 4 threads, so it will execute the first 4 tasks in parallel, and then the remaining 4.
 We wait 50 milliseconds, to ensure that the first 4 tasks have all started running.
 Then we call `purge()` to purge the remaining 4 tasks.
 As a result, these tasks never get executed.
 However, since the first 4 tasks are still running when `purge()` is called, they will finish uninterrupted; `purge()` only discards tasks that have not yet started running.
 The output of the program therefore only contains the messages from the first 4 tasks:

 ```none
 Task 0 done.